Skip to content

 The numbers tell a compelling story that no business owner can afford to ignore:

-• 62% of UK internet users will access the web primarily through mobile devices in 2025, with this figure climbing to 68% among younger demographics,exactly the audience driving Liverpool’s thriving digital economy.
+• Most UK internet users now access the web primarily through a mobile device, and the share is even higher among younger age groups, exactly the audience driving Liverpool’s digital economy.
 (Source: Ofcom Communications Market Report)

 • 76% of consumers who search for something nearby on their smartphone visit a related business within 24 hours.
 Crucially, 28% of those searches result in a purchase.
 (Source: Think with Google)